 EMERITUS BOARD OF TRUSTEES MEMBERS

-Russell Austin is the Managing Partner of Murphy Austin Adams Schoenfeld LLP.
-He has over 20 years experience in private practice, specializing in real estate law.
+Russell Austin is a partner with the business law firm of Murphy Austin Adams Schoenfeld LLP.
+He has more than 30 years of experience in private practice, specializing in commercial real estate and business law.
 His work has included a number of large, complex conservation transactions for non-profit conversation organizations including the American Land Conservancy.
-He has served as an Adjunct Professor at McGeorge School of Law and as a Lecturer at UC Davis School of Law.
+He has served as an Adjunct and Visiting Professor at McGeorge School of Law and as a Lecturer at UC Davis School of Law.
 He holds a B.A. from UC Santa Barbara and a J.D. from Boalt Hall School of Law at UC Berkeley.

 Dick Troy is former Deputy Director for Operations for California State Parks.
 He was responsible for overseeing the management and operation of more than 265 state parks, reserves, historic sites and recreation areas.
 Dick has a BA in Geography/Biology from San Diego State University.
 Dick also serves on the Board of the California State Railroad Museum Foundation, the Anza Borrego Foundation and is the President of the California Recreational Trail Conference Foundation.